FlexMeasures/flexmeasures/documentation/host/installation.rst

 Installing and running FlexMeasures
 ------------------------------------

-In a nutshell, how does installation and running look like?
+In a nutshell, what does installation and running look like?
 Well, there are two major ways:

 .. tabs::